DIRECTLab/carla-energy-consumption/docs/add_new_vehicle_UE5.md

     ```

 ### Truck spawns in but cannot move
-* The Kenworth truck stays floating above the ground, and the wheels do not move when throttle pushed or steering wheel turned.
+* The Kenworth truck stays floating above the ground once spawned in, and the wheels do not move when throttle pushed or steering wheel turned.

 #### Attempted Fixes
 1. I deleted all of the Kenworth truck files.
 Going to retry the import/setup process now that I understand it better.
 I think the issue is just some issue in how it was setup.
 I must have missed something.
+    * I had just assumed this part was done.
+I just added the bone constraints to the four wheel bones, so they don't move and they rotate how they are supposed to.
+Maybe this caused and issue?
+    * I was shown a weight setting that I do not think I activated before, maybe that will fix floating?
+    * Also there is an error showing up about missing bone ends?
+I don't think there was anything in the documentation on this.
+Will need to see if it matteres.

     * Result: